sdwheeler/seanonit/content/downloads/markdown/simple-example.md

 You can use ATX Headers to divide your content into sections.
 The number of `#` characters at the beginning of the line indicates the level of the header.
 For example, `##` is a level 2 header.

 > This is an example of a blockquote.
-It is often used to highlight a quote or a section of text.
+It's often used to highlight a quote or a section of text.
 > You create a blockquote by adding a `>` character at the beginning of the line.
 This markup was
 > common in the early days of email and is still used in many email clients.